System Configuration & Setup

 Purpose: Development, testing, training, and experimentation

-Characteristics: Isolated from production, can be reset, copy of production data
+Characteristics: Isolated from production, can be reset, can contain copy of production data

 Use cases: